-A completed annual reassessment package must be received by the Human Services Authority or District no later than 35 calendar days, but as early as 90 calendar days prior to expiration of the POC, provided the form 90-L does not expire prior to the POC expiration date.
+A completed annual reassessment package must be received by the OCDD Regional Office or Human Services Authority or District no later than 35 calendar days, but as early as 90 calendar days prior to expiration of the POC, provided the form 90-L does not expire prior to the POC expiration date.
 Incomplete packages will not be accepted.
-Support coordinators will be responsible for retrieving incomplete packages from the Human Services Authority or District.
+Support coordinators will be responsible for retrieving incomplete packages from the OCDD Regional Office or Human Services Authority or District.
 Sanctions will be applied.